19hours/sg-statutes/Acts/Air Navigation Act.md

 ### Regulations for this Part

-3A\.—(1) The Authority may, with the approval of the Minister, make regulations prescribing matters necessary or convenient to be prescribed for carrying out the Chicago Convention and any other international aviation convention, agreement, or understanding to which the Government is a party, in relation to safety of civil aviation, including but not limited to —
+3A\.—(1) The Authority may, with the approval of the Minister, make regulations prescribing matters necessary or convenient to be prescribed for the control and regulation of aviation in and over Singapore for the safety of air navigation or for public safety or both, and for carrying out the Chicago Convention and any other international aviation convention, agreement, or understanding to which the Government is a party, in relation to safety of civil aviation, including but not limited to —

 (a) the design and manufacture of aircraft and aeronautical products;